Loading...

 Clinical and Academic Homes

-NHS Lothian has developed a comprehensive framework for the implementation of Clinical and Academic Homes for nurses, midwives, allied health professionals, clinical psychologists, pharmacists and healthcare scientists (NMAHPPS) in the following institutions:
+NHS Lothian has developed a comprehensive framework for the implementation of Clinical and Academic Homes for nurses, midwives, allied health professionals, pharmacists and healthcare scientists (NMAHPPS) in the following institutions:

 • Edinburgh Napier University